ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/08-adding-screenlet-actions.markdown

 `restorationId` to a constant in your Screenlet.

-This tutorial walks you through the steps necessary to add an action to your Screenlet.
-As an example, this tutorial uses the [advanced version of the sample Add Bookmark Screenlet](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/Bookmark/AddBookmarkScreenlet/Advanced).
+This tutorial walks you through the steps necessary to add an action to your Screenlet, and trigger an action programmatically.
+As an example, this tutorial uses the
+[advanced version of the sample Add Bookmark Screenlet](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/Bookmark/AddBookmarkScreenlet/Advanced).
 This Screenlet is similar to the sample Add Bookmark Screenlet created in [the Screenlet creation tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-ios-screenlets).